 At Generation Change we want to see social action – doing good things for other people – become a normal part of growing up: something that everyone does and benefits from.
-We believe we have a historic opportunity to see such a change happen within one generation – this generation.
+We believe we have a historic opportunity to see such a change happen within a generation – this generation.
 Here is our plan to make it happen.

 Welcome to the age of giving a damn (5 – 25 years old)